Skip to main content

 Perhaps the most impressive distillation of the numbers seen above?

-Verlander has a losing record against only four different teams: the Cleveland Guardians, Boston Red Sox (against whom he still has a 2.87 career ERA), Toronto Blue Jays, and Detroit Tigers (a limited sample due to his 13 Motown seasons).
+Verlander has a losing record against only two different teams: the Cleveland Guardians and Toronto Blue Jays.
 He has a sub-4.00 ERA against 27 of the 30 opponents.

 In many ways, he’s the exception rather than the rule within the 21-man club because most members haven’t been pitchers quite of his caliber.